Three Theories on Chronic Lateness

 2) Incompetence.
 Some folks just can’t get it together.
 In any area of life.
 These folks are functionally dysfunctional, and their chronic lateness is a reflection of the chaos and disorganization in every other facet of their existence.

 3) Misanthropy.
-Blithely disregarding the consequences of one’s tardiness is a sign of the profound disregard and contempt for others.
+Blithely disregarding the consequences of one’s tardiness is a sign of disregard and contempt for others.
 They don’t matter.

 The worst thing responsible and considerate folks can do when interacting with discourteous latecomers is to say, “It’s OK.”